SSrustworthy/DLRML-docs/docs/explore/Disneyland/Main Street U.S.A/Main_Street_U_S_A_Holiday.md

 - Track Notes: Edited: Fade Out
 - Album Label: Columbia

 16\.
-Petit Papa Noel (Little Father Christmas) – Raymond Lefevre & His Orchestra – Merry Christmas
+Petit Papa Noel (Little Father Christmas) – Paul Mauriat – The Christmas Album

 - Loop Track Length: 02:14.13
 - Track Notes: MiceAge reports there is some debate over whether Raymond Lefevre's version of "Little Father Christmas" was originally used in the loop. pixelated's recording indicates that the current version does use "Petit Papa Noel" found on Paul Mauriat album.